January 24, 2021

-(NEW YORK) — Imagine walking into the grocery store and craving a milk chocolate ice cream bar.
+(SOUTH BRUNSWICK, N.J) — Imagine walking into the grocery store and craving a milk chocolate ice cream bar.
 Not just any milk chocolate, but a coffee almond crunch bar by Häagen-Dazs.
 The box advertises on the front that it’s dipped in rich milk chocolate, almonds, and toffee.
 That one bite of that creamy, crunchy, soft, smooth, milky taste entering your mouth.
 That was the plan for Lauren Yu, but when she took a bite she tasted a less satisfying, oily mouthful that left a bad aftertaste, according to her lawsuit against the ice cream maker’s parent company Froneri Inc.

 Yu’s suit, filed on Oct.
 13 in the United States District Court, Southern District of New York, claims that Froneri Inc distributed, manufactured, marketed, labeled, and sold ice cream bars claiming to be dipped in milk chocolate.
 The ice cream bars are advertised as being dipped into milk chocolate, covered with toffee, and almonds under the Häagen-Dazs brand.
 The flavor is available for consumers in retail stores and online sold individually or in packages of three.

 According to the complaint, consumers want real chocolate in their chocolate products, so that chocolate should come from a real source like cacao beans.
 “The unqualified, prominent, and conspicuous representation the product contains, and is dipped in milk chocolate is false, deceptive, and misleading because the purported chocolate contains ingredients that consumers do not expect in chocolate like vegetable oils.
 Today, companies are trying to save money on chocolate by adulterating chocolate products with synthetics and substitutes with a cheaper ingredient such as lower quality vegetable oils,” Yu’s attorney Spencer Sheehan told The Click.